Birth Injury Claims

 If liability is denied or negotiations on the amount of compensation you should receive fail to reach an agreement, the case may be taken to court.
 In these cases the process can be a lot more time consuming and can take well over a year to complete.

-Our solicitors are highly experienced in assessing cases and have excellent support from medical experts.
+Your solicitor will be highly experienced in assessing cases and have excellent support from medical experts.
 It is these experts who will help to evaluate your injuries to confirm whether they are deemed as a natural occurrence or due to the negligence of a doctor, midwife or nurse responsible for your care during the birth of your child.

 Should I make a claim against the NHS?